Children and dependants overview

-Universal Credit includes an extra amount of money for each dependent child who lives with you.
+Universal Credit includes an extra amount of money for dependent children who live with you.
 This is called the child element.

 Who counts as a dependent child is the same as in current benefits and tax credits.
 Broadly, if you are able to claim Child Benefit for a child then they should be included in your Universal Credit claim.